- It is used to treat HIV infection.

 - Upset stomach or throwing up.

-- Give this drug with water, juice, skim milk, coffee, tea, or a light snack.
-Give 1 hour before or 2 hours after meals.
+- Take with water, juice, skim milk, coffee, tea, or a light snack.
+Take 1 hour before or 2 hours after meals.

-- If giving this drug with ritonavir, give with meals or food.
+- If taking this drug with ritonavir, you may take it with food.

-- Do not give didanosine within 1 hour of this drug.
+- Do not take didanosine within 1 hour of this drug.

 - If it has been 2 hours or more since the missed dose, skip the missed dose and go back to the normal time.